 The bill’s titles are written by its sponsor.

 Length: 6 pages

-This bill was introduced on January 31, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 31, 2017, in a previous session of Congress, but it did not receive a vote.

 Jan 31, 2017